kragen/dernocua/text/its-ddt.md

 ### Switching between alternate display representations: floats and ASCII strings ###

-Evidently the `;` key in DDT prints a value as floating-point instead of SIXBIT or octal or machine instruction or whatever.
+The `;` key in DDT prints a value in “semi-colon” mode, initially floating-point, instead of SIXBIT or octal or machine instruction or whatever.
+(There are two-character commands to change semicolon mode to be any of the available “type-out modes”.)

-Sort of amusingly, DDT doesn’t remember the types of the values Brinkhoff stores; for example, the words starting at his label HELLO are actually strings (in a different encoding, I think ASCII, that supports lowercase but only gets five bytes per word, using `$1"` instead of `$1'` in the UI).
+Sort of amusingly, DDT doesn’t remember the types of the values Brinkhoff stores; for example, the words starting at his label HELLO are actually strings (in ASCII (§X.B.5), which supports lowercase but only gets five bytes per 36-bit word, using `$1"` instead of `$1'` in the UI).
 So he has to tell it again.
 Here’s the part of the session where he first enters the strings, then starts looking at them, and it starts disassembling them as instructions: